Surprise Farm's Intentions

 Co-Founder

-Founder and Director of SFRC, Ute Jamrozy holds a Ph.D. in Parks, Recreation and Tourism Management, and has over 20 years of academic experience in Sustainable Tourism and Marketing.
-In San Diego, she added Integrative Psychology and organic farming to her fields of interest.
+Co-Founder of SFRC, Ute Jamrozy holds a Ph.D. in Parks, Recreation and Tourism Management, and has over 20 years of academic experience in Sustainable Tourism and Marketing.
+In San Diego, she added Integrative and Eco Psychology, and organic farming to her fields of interest.
 With SFRC, she hopes to implement sustainable experience design-- in retreats and workshops that offer lasting transformations to the individual, and positive impacts for human-environment relationships.
 Ute brings unbridled passion for the mission of the retreat center to our board and all she does.

 Leana Bulay